tomstafford/psy6422/010-intro.Rmd

 ## Class material:

 Materials from the class are in the PSY6422 [Google Drive](https://drive.google.com/drive/folders/1c0GOBwwbaxiVcyZKr7QKcZOG6i-_d7by?usp=sharing) (UoS login required to access).
-Slides : [slides format](https://docs.google.com/presentation/d/15RlRzRGL3fa1SckE8YUWhJxiuWf5GH5pssIcG2zStKM/edit?usp=sharing).
+Slides : [slides format](https://docs.google.com/presentation/d/11RhxENoirsZKCvVPdsPkCdhPQmsNB2rBkeGJCyY1JQk/edit?usp=sharing).

 ## Exercise 1 (assessed!)

 The exercise for this class is an initial self-assessment, which comprises part of your final grade.
 The deadline is in two weeks - see the timetable.

-Submit using the form link provided by Tom [check your email] a document of no more than one A4 page (i.e. less than 500 words):
+Submit using the form link provided by Tom [check your email after class] a document of no more than one A4 page (i.e. less than 500 words):

 Aim 1: tell me what you know already